Additional Links

 - Email: [email protected]

-A graduate of The American University of Cairo's (AUC) Egyptology program, Mariam Ayad '94 returned to AUC after many years of studying and working abroad.
-Prior to her return, Ayad was a tenured associate professor of art history and Egyptology at the University of Memphis, in the United States, where she also served as an assistant director of the Institute of Egyptian Art and Archaeology from 2003 to 2010.
+Mariam Ayad is a graduate of The American University in Cairo’s Egyptology program (BA ’94) and returned to AUC after many years of studying and teaching abroad.
+Before her return, she was a tenured associate professor of art history and Egyptology at the University of Memphis in the United States, where she also served as assistant director of the Institute of Egyptian Art and Archaeology from 2003 to 2010.

-Ayad continues to serve as director of the Opening of the Mouth Epigraphic Project at the Tomb of Harwa (TT 37) in Luxor.
-She is also a peer reviewer for the American Journal of Archaeology, the Journal of the American Research Center in Egypt and AUC Press.
+Ayad is the director of the Opening of the Mouth Epigraphic Project at the Tomb of Harwa (TT 37) in Luxor.
+She also serves as a peer reviewer for the American Journal of Archaeology, the Journal of the American Research Center in Egypt and AUC Press.

 - Social history and religion in the Third Intermediate and Late Periods